AdrienPensart/musicbot/README.rst

   Options:
-    --db TEXT   DB dsn string  [default: postgresql://postgres:musicbot@localhost:5432/musicbot_prod] --yes       Are you sure you want to drop the DB ?
+    --db TEXT   DB dsn string  [default: postgresql://postgres:musicbot@localhost:5432/musicbot_prod] -y, --yes   Are you sure you want to drop the DB ?
     -h, --help  Show this message and exit.